The Work-Money-Life Snapshot

-Is your current set up going to hold?
+Is your current setup going to hold?

 You've built a life that works.

-A 20-question diagnostic across five areas:
+The Work-Money-Life Snapshot is a 20-question diagnostic across five areas:

 Work.
 Money.
 People.
 Place.
 Identity.